 Building long-term relationships with our clients was a key goal of the Summer Office.
 We decided to host an invite-only session focused on innovation strategy, building intrapreneurial capabilities and organizational design targeted at executive and senior innovation professionals.

-We set up a landing page outlining the program and reached out to some of our clients. after 4 weeks we only filled 3 out of 10 spots and time was pressing.
+We set up a landing page outlining the program and reached out to some of our clients.
+After 4 weeks, we had only filled three out of 10 spots and time was pressing.
 Turns out that we had overestimated people’s availability during the summer holiday and our own reach with executive profiles.
-After some though discussions, we decided to cancel the session and focus on our other goals.
+After some discussion, we decided to cancel the session and focus on our other goals.

-While we didn’t focus on involving clients at the Summer Office, we did have 2 experiences that are worth mentioning.
+While we didn’t end up hosting clients at the Summer Office, we did have two experiences that are worth mentioning.
 Tarryn and Shervin invited Coen, an internal Innovation Consultant at ING, for an overnight stay at the castle to align on a program they’re running together.
-Arne planned a sales meeting with the innovation lead from a leading multinational.
+Arne planned a sales meeting with the innovation head of a leading multinational company.
 While we were a bit worried about the optics of people working in the pool, the meeting turned out to be a success and when asked about it, our visitors said that they really appreciated our openness.

 ‘It feels like you invited me into your house’

-— Innovation manager after sales meeting in the castle
+— Innovation manager, post sales meeting in the castle

 We can leverage the Summer Office to attract top talent

-We’re continuously looking for fast-learning, passionate, CEO-proof, entrepreneurial, and authentic people who can connect the dots and see the bigger picture.
-This is quite a wish-list but we don’t settle for less and continuously raise the bar – our third key value – by attracting top talent.
+We’re always looking for fast-learning, passionate, entrepreneurial, and authentic people who can connect the dots and see the bigger picture.
+This is quite a wish list, but we don’t settle for less and continuously raise the bar – our third key value – by attracting stellar candidates.
 This means that we invest heavily in recruiting and we’re always looking at ways to improve that process.